au en false false Default

 Will we see a rebound in Western investment demand?

 Western investors have not yet jumped into the gold markets in full force.
-However, over the last couple of months, the World Gold Council reported estimated positive fund flows into the North American gold bullion ETF products during July and August and into the European products since May.
+However, the World Gold Council reported estimated positive fund flows into the North American gold bullion ETF products during July and August and into the European products since May.
 This is an important reversal in the persistent trend of outflows global gold bullion ETFs have experienced since mid-2022. this could be the initial stages of returning investment demand.

 Chart 3: Gold ETF flows by region (tonnes)